apache/geode-examples/clientSecurity/README.md

 - User authentication can be handled by any class that implements `SecurityManager`.

 - Specify the `SecurityManager` by the `security-manager` property of all locator and server property files.
+An unsecured member or a member secured by a different security manager will not be allowed to join the cluster.

-Additional properties may be required by your choice of security manager -- for instance, our implementation also requires `security-json` to be specified.
+- Additional properties may be required by your choice of security manager.
+For instance, our implementation also requires `security-json` to be specified in the member property file.

 - Any class that implements `AuthInitialize` can handle the interaction between your Java code and the username and password passed to your `SecurityManager`.
+ Refer to `org.apache.geode.examples.clientSecurity.ExampleAuthInit`.

 - Refer to the documentation for explicit detailing of permissions required for each command.